Ship of Theseus: Continued identity theory

 This solution (proposed by Kate, Ernest et al.) sees an object as staying the same as long as it continuously and metaphysically exists under the same identity without being fully transformed at one time.
 For instance, a house that has its front wall destroyed and replaced at Year One, the ceiling replaced at Year Two, and so on, until every part of the house has been replaced will still be understood as the same house.
 However, if every wall, the floor, and the roof are destroyed and replaced at the same time, it will be regarded as a new house.

 Alternative forms

-In Europe, several independent tales and stories feature knives of which the blades and handles had been replaced several times but are still used and represent the same knife.
-France has Jeannot's knife, Spain uses Jeannot's knife as a proverb, though it is referred to simply as "the family knife", and Hungary has "Lajos Kossuth's pocket knife".
-Several variants or alternative statements of the underlying problem are known, including the grandfather's axe and Trigger's broom, where an old axe or broom has had both its head and its handle replaced, leaving no original components.
+In Western countries, several independent tales and stories feature knives of which the blades and handles had been replaced several times but are still used and represent the same knife.
+France has Jeannot's knife; Spain uses Jeannot's knife as a proverb, though it is referred to simply as "the family knife"; and Hungary has "Lajos Kossuth's pocket knife".
+Several variants or alternative statements of the underlying problem are known, including the grandfather's axe, where an old axe has had both its head and its handle replaced, leaving no original components.
+In an American version, a museum claims to own George Washington's axe, but the axe's handle has been replaced three times and its head twice.
+In Britain, the term Trigger's broom is sometimes used, in reference to a line from the sitcom Only Fools and Horses in which road sweeper Trigger says that he has used the same broom for 20 years, with it only needing 17 new heads and 14 new handles in that time.